 A) The CACC considered multiple locations that fit criteria outlined by the legislation.
 While we agree the negative impacts to the locations currently being considered make them terrible choices, we don’t want other communities to face a similar situation based on what we believe to be flawed projections and artificial demand.

 Q) All I’ve seen is opposition, so who actually wants a new airport?

 A) See the CACC’s Commonly Asked Questions and Understanding the Capacity Issue as well as SSB 5370 (2019) which states “The legislature also finds that advancing Washington's position as a national and international trading leader is dependent upon the development of a highly competitive, statewide passenger and cargo air transportation system.”
 The bill was written by the Senate Transportation Committee (originally sponsored by Senators Keiser, Warnick, Saldaña, Hasegawa, Wilson, C., and Honeyford).

 Q) Is there a law against building a new airport in King County?

-Update: HB 1791 (2023) filed 2/7/2023 modifies this limitation: "The work group shall not consider: Expansion opportunities for a port or county run airport located in a county with a population of 2,000,000 or more" and an amendment proposed by Sen. Fortunato to completely eliminate King County (again) failed to be adopted, so King County is included for a potential greenfield site.
+Update: ESHB 1791 (2023) filed 2/7/2023 modifies this limitation: "The work group shall not consider: Expansion opportunities for a port or county run airport located in a county with a population of 2,000,000 or more" and an amendment proposed by Sen. Fortunato to completely eliminate King County (again) failed to be adopted, so King County is included for a potential greenfield site.